Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 Recently, gadgets like Garmin Varia radar are becoming more popular.
 However, not every bike computer is compatible with them, so I recommend double-checking it.

-And last but not least, compatible bike computers can show you your gears and battery level of an electronic shifting like Shimano Di2 or SRAM eTap.
+Last but not least, compatible bike computers can show you the gear and battery level of an electronic shifter like Shimano Di2 or SRAM eTap.

 Brand

 The bicycle computer world is dominated by two brands: Garmin and Wahoo.
-However, there are other smaller players like Lezyne, Bryton, Sigma, and Hammerhead.
+However, there are other smaller players like Lezyne, Bryton, Sigma, Hammerhead, iGPSport, Magene, etc.

-Garmin is known for its wide range of bicycle computers offer (except for many other product categories like smartwatches) packed with features and customizable thanks to the 3rd party apps.
+Garmin is known for its wide range of bicycle computers (except for many other product categories like smartwatches), which are packed with features and customizable thanks to third-party apps.

-Wahoo bike computers stand out thanks to the ease of use, easy-to-read displays, user-friendliness, and customizability via a smartphone app.
+Wahoo bike computers stand out thanks to their ease of use, easy-to-read displays, user-friendliness, and customizability via a smartphone app.

 Garmin | Wahoo |